Ukrainian Euromaidan protesters being taught to fight Russia for Crimea (Photo by Henry Langston)

 Russia currently have an estimated 1,500 soldiers stationed in Transnistria, while Moldovan troops have moved in on its western side and Ukrainian soldiers have rallied to its east, leaving the Moldovan region and the Russian soldiers stationed there sandwiched between two countries and their armies.
 And in the context of what's going on in Crimea – with Putin recognising the region as a Russian-allied independent state – who's to say Moscow isn't going to try and do the same with Transnistria?

-I'm Moldovan and had a walk around the capital of Chisinau to ask locals how they thought the situation in Crimea might affect them and their country.
+I had a walk around the Moldovan capital of Chisinau to ask locals how they thought the situation in Crimea might affect them and their country.

 VICE: Do you think the Ukrainians in Crimea will fight against the prospect of joining Russia?